Misterio77/nix-colors/CONTRIBUTING.md

 ## Adding a new scheme
 Did you create a scheme?
 Or perhaps there's a scheme somewhere else you wanna use with nix-colors?

+**Note**: This repo is licensed under GPL, but each scheme has its own license.
+Only contribute schemes that are either freely licensed (GPL-compatible), or you created yourself.

 Start, of course, by forking the repository.

 Creating a scheme is very simple.
 Inside `schemes`, create a directory named after your scheme (using snake-case), and create a `scheme-name.yaml` (also snake-case) with this format: